 - Two-factor authentication

 - Back to My Mac (High Sierra and earlier only)

 - Backing up and restoring data

 Joe also looks at what has changed in iCloud with the release of macOS 10.14 Mojave and iOS 12, including the removal of Back to My Mac, syncing for News, Stocks, Home, and Voice Memos, and the revamped Shared Albums feature in Photos—plus Messages in iCloud (for syncing iMessage and SMS messages), added in iOS 11.4 and 10.13.5 High Sierra.

 What’s New in the Sixth Edition

-This sixth edition covers changes in macOS 10.13 High Sierra and iOS 11, as well as significant feature changes in the iCloud service itself since the last edition of the book was published in late 2016.
+The sixth edition covered changes in macOS 10.13 High Sierra and iOS 11, as well as significant feature changes in the iCloud service itself since the previous edition of the book was published in late 2016.
 Numerous topics were added and, in some cases, rearranged or rewritten—and there were hundreds of changes throughout the book.
 Here are the highlights:

 - Explained what’s new in iCloud since the last edition of this book; see “iCloud Feature Changes”

 - Expanded the “Major iCloud Features” list to include newly added capabilities